About us ::

 About the founder

 Colleen Lynn resides in Austin, Texas and operates Lynn Media Group.
 On June 17th, 2007, she was attacked for approximately 5-seconds by a leashed pit bull while jogging in her former Seattle neighborhood.
 She was hospitalized for two days at Harborview Medical Center after undergoing surgery to repair a severe bone fracture.
 Four months later, she launched DogsBite.org.
-Learn more about Colleen in her four year anniversary blog post about her attack.
+Learn more about Colleen Lynn by reading her four-year anniversary blog post about her attack.

-Read what dog bite victims and activists say about founder Colleen Lynn.
+Read what parents, dog attack victims and advocates say about founder Colleen Lynn.